Cauliflower “Potato” Saladjump to recipe

 I've waited SO long to share this recipe with you!
 I've been making this cauliflower “potato” salad for YEARS as my healthy contribution to family BBQ pot-lucks.
 While I do eat my share of white potatoes (several times a week, actually), I still try to find creative ways to increase my healthy vegetable intake.
 Swapping cauliflower for the potatoes in this classic recipe offers up a fun way to serve a healthy cruciferous vegetable while it's nicely disguised by a delicious, creamy, Paleo-ranch based dressing.

 The potato salad I grew up eating was a mixture of boiled & chopped potatoes, crunchy celery, crisp green onion, and a salty dill pickle relish, all held together by a mustard and mayo-based dressing.
-The bowl was always topped with slivers of hard-boiled eggs and dusted with a light sprinkling of paprika.
+The bowl was always topped with slivers of hard-boiled eggs (check out our fail-proof method here) and dusted with a light sprinkling of paprika.
 It was THE BEST.
 My cauliflower-based adaptation involves a couple tricks, but I have to tell you that it's fooled more than just a couple friends and relatives.
 The way I chop and roast the cauliflower causes it to have a texture and shape similar to the potatoes.
 You must give it a try!

 In case you missed it, remember that you can watch my Facebook Live video of this Cauliflower Potato Salad coming together!
 I also made these Fresh Lime and Jalapeno Margaritas.
 Click HERE to see the video (it is in my Facebook feed).